-Table 1-1 • Software Vulnerability Research Help Library
+Table 1-1 • Software Vulnerability Manager Next Help Library

 Торіс Content Introduction Flexera's Software Vulnerability Research combines Vulnerability Intelligence, Assessment, and Patch Creation with Patch Deployment Tool Integration to enable targeted, reliable, and costefficient Patch Management.
-Software Vulnerability Research Quick Start Guide This quick start guide walks you through setting up the key features of Software Vulnerability Research Dashboard The Dashboard is the default home page that provides you with an overview of vulnerability management processes and gives you access to your latest vulnerability intelligence and advisories.
+Software Vulnerability Research Quick Start Guide This quick start guide walks you through setting up the key features of Software Vulnerability Research.
+Dashboard The Dashboard is the default home page that provides you with an overview of vulnerability management processes and gives you access to your latest vulnerability intelligence and advisories.
 The information is presented with the help of various widgets.
-Notifications Notifications provide detailed information about alerts you have received and any recactions.
+Notifications Notifications provide detailed information about alerts you have received and any required actions.
 The number in the yellow bubble signifies the number of unread notifications.
-Vulnerability Manager
+Vulnerability Manager Vulnerability Manager pages are used to manage the Vulnerability Intelligence associated with your account.
+Edition • The Vulnerability Manager module is not available for Software Vulnerability Research - Assessment Only.

-Table 1-1 • Software Vulnerability Research Help Library (cont.)
+Table 1-1 • Software Vulnerability Manager Next Help Library (cont.)